deepin-community/fontforge/doc/sphinx/techref/cliargs.rst

    Where type may be:

-   StaticGray GrayScale StaticColor PsuedoColor TrueColor DirectColor
+   StaticGray GrayScale StaticColor PseudoColor TrueColor DirectColor

    (See the X manuals for a description of what these mean).
 FontForge will search through the visuals in an attempt to find one with the desired